Our Review Process

 Brown Rice For Diabetes - Benefits & Risks

-Is Brown Rice Good for Blood Sugar?
+is brown rice good for diabetics?
 Brown rice for diabetic patients which is healthy, contains whole grain and rich in nutrients.
 Compared to white rice, brown rice has a low glycemic index (GI) and more complex carbohydrates, leading to slow digestion.
 Hence, it does not cause spikes in blood glucose levels; therefore, brown rice can be eaten in diabetes.
 However, caution should be taken to eat in moderate quantities as it is still a rich carbohydrate source.
 Also know about pp blood sugar

 You should replace regular rice with brown rice since the latter is more nutritious.
 Learn more about its nutritional profile shared below: